Gozala/eventual/Readme.md

 ## Travel through time

 You can decorate any function, allowing it to take a mixture of eventuals and normal values.
-The when all of its arguments are fulfilled, the function will be invoked with the fulfilled values.
+When all of the arguments are fulfilled, the function will be invoked with the fulfilled values.

     var eventuallyReadFile = eventual(readFile);